danielsinderson/personal-website/src/pages/posts/book-vocoder.md

 I'm on my way to America again.
 Awakening details,
-        the shadow of the bench I used to sleep on dissolving into white sand:
+    &emsp;the shadow of the bench I used to sleep on dissolving into white sand:
 how many constants should there be?
 Dressed up in useless metal puzzles